 Sidewalks: A Quality of Life Issue

 If the sidewalks in Lincoln were set in a straight line, it would stretch more than 1,500 miles from Lincoln to the Golden Gate Bridge in San Francisco!
 We usually take sidewalks for granted, but they do play an important role in the quality of life we expect in Lincoln.
 Years of wear can damage sidewalks.
-For this reason, the Transportation and Utilities Department has implemented a Sidewalk Repair Program.
+For this reason, Transportation and Utilities has implemented a Sidewalk Repair Program.

 Construction of New Sidewalks